Affiliate Disclosure: You always pay the regular cost. But yeah, I may make a small commission if you purchase from the given links.

 Billing & Pricing

-Cloudways follows a pay-as-you-go plan where you’ll pay at the end of each month.
+Cloudways pricing is a pay-as-you-go affair where you’ll be invoiced at the end of each month.
 You can also top up the account in advance to manage future invoices.

 The best part is you can cancel anytime without any annual contracts.